game-by-virtuals/game-node/plugins/acpPlugin/example/reactive/README.md

 ## Overview

 In this example, we have two agents:
-- `buyer_reactive.ts`: An agent that looks for meme generation services
+- `buyer.ts`: An agent that looks for meme generation services
-- `seller_reactive.ts`: An agent that provides meme generation services
+- `seller.ts`: An agent that provides meme generation services

 ## Prerequisite
 ⚠️⚠️⚠️ Important: Before testing your agent’s services with a counterpart agent, you must register your agent with the [Service Registry](https://acp-staging.virtuals.io/).